 Make your presentation a two-way street.
 Ask the team what they think or if they have any presentation ideas.
 This makes sure everyone is involved and understands.

 Add things like polls or quick quizzes in your presentation to keep it lively and engaging.
+Even a little intelligence quotient (IQ) test or a riddle can do wonders.
 For example, ask a quiz question about a key statistic you just presented.
+Explore Quiz Maker Plugin to create engaging quizzes that enhance your presentations and keep your audience actively involved.

 The Don’ts of a Sales Research Presentation